AryanJoshii/animated-menu-react/README.md

 An off-canvas sidebar React component with a collection of effects and styles using CSS transitions.

-## Acknowledgement
+## Acknowledgements

-This package is a TypeScript-based rewrite of the [react-burget-menu](https://github.com/negomi/react-burger-menu) package by [negomi](https://github.com/negomi), using modern React practises.
-Special thanks to [react-burget-menu](https://github.com/negomi/react-burger-menu) owner and contributors for their foundational code and detailed README.
+Special thanks to, [react-burget-menu](https://github.com/negomi/react-burger-menu) package owner [negomi](https://github.com/negomi) and contributors for foundational code and detailed README.
+The original library's license is available [here](https://github.com/negomi/react-burger-menu/blob/main/LICENSE).

-Original library's license can be found [here](https://github.com/negomi/react-burger-menu/blob/main/LICENSE).
+Thanks to [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/react-burger-menu) team for type definitions used in this package.

 ## Demo & examples